 *Lee Morgan was born on this date in 1938.
 He was a Black jazz trumpeter and composer.

 Edward Lee Morgan was born in Philadelphia, Pennsylvania, the youngest of Otto Ricardo and Nettie Beatrice Morgan's four children.
-Originally interested in the vibraphone, he soon showed a growing enthusiasm for the trumpet.
+Originally interested in the vibraphone, he soon grew enthusiastic about the trumpet.
 Morgan also knew how to play the alto saxophone.
 On his thirteenth birthday, his sister Ernestine gave him his first trumpet.
 His primary stylistic influence was Clifford Brown, with whom he took a few lessons as a teenager.

-One of the key hard bop musicians of the 1960s, Morgan stayed with Blakey until 1961 and started to record as leader soon after.
-His song "The Sidewinder", on the album of the same name, became a surprise crossover hit on the pop and R&B charts in 1964, while Morgan's recordings found him touching on other styles of music as his artistry matured.
-Soon after The Sidewinder was released, Morgan rejoined Blakey for a short period.
+One of the key hard-bop musicians of the 1960s, Morgan stayed with Blakey until 1961 and started to record as a leader soon after.
+His song "The Sidewinder," on the album of the same name, became a surprise crossover hit on the pop and R&B charts in 1964, while Morgan's recordings found him touching on other styles of music as his artistry matured.
+Soon after The Sidewinder was released, Morgan rejoined Blakey briefly.
 After leaving Blakey for the final time, Morgan continued to work prolifically as both a leader and a sideman becoming a cornerstone of the Blue Note label.
-According to Tom Perchard, a Morgan biographer, it was Blakey who introduced the trumpeter to heroin, which impeded his progression in his career.
+According to Morgan biographer Tom Perchard, Blakey introduced the trumpeter to heroin, which impeded his progression in his career.

 Morgan was killed in the early hours of February 19, 1972, at Slugs' Saloon, a jazz club in New York City's East Village where his band was performing.
-Following an altercation between sets, Morgan's common-law wife Helen Moore shot him.
-The injuries were not immediately fatal, but the ambulance was slow in arriving on the scene as the city had experienced heavy snowfall that resulted in extremely difficult driving conditions.
+Following an altercation between sets, Morgan's common-law wife, Helen Moore, shot him.
+The injuries were not immediately fatal, but the ambulance was slow in arriving on the scene as the city experienced heavy snowfall resulting in extremely difficult driving conditions.
 They took so long to get there that Morgan bled to death.
 He was 33 years old.
 Helen Morgan was arrested and spent a short time in prison before being released on parole.
-After her release, she returned to her native North Carolina and died there from a heart condition in March 1996.
-Lee and Helen Morgan were the subjects of a 2016 documentary I Called Him Morgan.
+After her release, she returned to her native North Carolina and died from a heart condition in March 1996.
+Lee and Helen Morgan were the subjects of a 2016 documentary, I Called Him Morgan.